-We believe that every one of us has a right to enjoy good, clean and fair food and that every one of us can be a “food activist,” especially in our everyday lives.
+We believe that every one of us has a right to enjoy good, clean and fair food and that we can all be “food activists” in our everyday lives.
 You don’t have to attend meetings or sit in trees to claim a stake in the food system: food activists are people who cook, garden, share meals, meet their farmers and food producers, cooperate and invite new and old friends to come sit down at their table.

 Become a member

 Slow Food is a grassroots non-profit supported by members who pay annual dues.
-There are nearly 400 dues-paying members in East Bay and over 15,000 in the U.S. You should become a Slow Food member for the same reason you would attend a march: because you believe in the cause.
-In Slow Food East Bay, the benefits of membership are discounts to events, a seat at the annual members’ potluck and a subscription to Slow Food’s print journal, The Snail.
+You should become a Slow Food member for the same reason you would attend a march: because you believe in the cause.

 There are 3 ways to become a Slow Food member: